mdave1701/ExTract/README.md

 A more long term goal for this project is to be able to handle text in PDF format, in addition to web-based articles.
 This is especially useful for academics and researchers, who need to understand the gist of an article quickly to decide whether it will be useful in their research.

 I am always open to collaboration.
-If you would like to contribute to this project, then please me at malavdave@lewisu.edu :blush:.
+If you would like to contribute to this project, then please email me at malavdave@lewisu.edu :blush:.